Former Berks sportswriter on national stage in 76ers documentary

 "I got the rights to that famous Allen Iverson stepping over Tyron Lou picture on the cover, and to this day, it is the only book written about the 2001 Sixers," said Clifton Duquette, a former Reading Eagle sportswriter, as he recalled getting a surprise phone call about his 2012 book, "The 76ers with Iverson: Reliving the Ride."

-"'And I need to verify that you're the author of this book, because I need you for this documentary,' and to be honest, at first I thought I was being catfished," Duquette recalled of the phone conversation.
+"'And I need to verify that you're the author of this book, because I need you for this documentary,' and to be honest, at first I thought I was being catfished," Duquette, now a Deka project manager, recalled of the phone conversation.

 It was really Turner Sports on the line looking for Duquette to be a key part of a documentary about the 2001 Philadelphia 76ers on NBA-TV.